Cop who fatally shot unarmed 17-year-old boy was sworn in just 90 minutes before, police sources say

 Antwon Rose, 17, a Woodland Hills High School honors student, was shot three times on Tuesday when he ran off after the officer stopped a vehicle he was traveling in that had been linked to a non-fatal drive-by shooting in a town a few miles away.

-When the officer was putting the driver in handcuffs, Rose and an as-yet unidentified third person fled.
+When Rosfeld was putting the driver in handcuffs, Rose and an as-yet unidentified third person fled.
 Nobody fired a weapon at the officer during the stop and the 17-year-old was unarmed.
 He died at the hospital.

 Rose’s death sparked protests on Wednesday in his East Pittsburgh community and another protest is scheduled for Thursday at noon in front of the Allegheny County courthouse.
 Video of the protests showed a police cruiser attempting to push through a crowd of angry demonstrators.